QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 <img width="400" src="images/FC_in_case.png">

 * If you haven't already, using the USB memory stick follow the [software setup](https://github.com/QUB-ASL/bzzz/blob/main/docs/SETUP.md)
+* Slide the Battery into the gap between the Power disturbution board and controller case, strap it in with the velcro strap and connect it to the XT90 connector.
 * Check that the motors spin as expected
 * If needed callibrate the ESCs following [this](https://github.com/QUB-ASL/bzzz/tree/feature/187-docs_on_how_to_build_bzzz/hardware)
 * Attach the lid with 4 No.4 x 3/4 self tapping screws